roaga/NutriChain/README.md

 ----------------
 We want to revolutionize how food banks work.
 We want to open up a new world of volunteer-based doordash for the misfortunate of society.
 That is exactly what we have done.
 We present to you NutriChain, a mobile app for practically everyone, both food banks and individuals.
 A food bank simply registers with their meal plan, and once a particular family/individual places an order, volunteers come together to deliver the food at their convenience while each spending minimal time.
 This stems from our unique chained delivery system.
 ##### Process
-First, a user orders a meal from a foodbank.
+First, a user orders a meal from a food bank.
 The food bank processes the order, waiting for any pick-up requests.
 Person A issues a pick-up request from their home, picks up the food, and brings it to their home.
 Person B issues a pick-up request to pick up the food from Person A's home.
 This chain continues until the chain has reached near the original orderer, at which point they can conveniently pick up their free food.
 This chaining method allows for delivery over long distances with negligble investment of resources or time from any party, minimizing operating costs and maximizing community impact.

 ### Challenges
 --------------------